beautifycode/3WPSS/as3/README.md

 * Open tabs in Chrome
 * See all commands: http://www.nirsoft.net/utils/nircmd.html

-The CommandSender is a simply tool to send commands to Lucy's Socketconnection.
-Similiar to the tcp_talkclient.pl but with as a standalone application.
+The CommandSender is a simple tool to send commands to Lucy's Socketconnection.
+Similiar to the tcp_talkclient.pl but as a standalone application.

 Built with Love, Perl 5.22 and Adobe AIR 20.